neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 title: Neon DAO Framework
 ---

-The Neon DAO model is based on the interplay and synergy of several decentralized Assemblies, organized into three Departments.
+The Neon DAO model is based on the interplay and synergy of several decentralized Assemblies, organized into three Focus Areas.
 In a nutshell, Assemblies are member-owned communities that serve as safe and effective venues for like-minded indivuals to constructively work together and engage in collective decision-making.
 While each Assembly has different criteria for submitting proposals, eligibility for voting, and the scope of influence its decisions can have, they all follow the same basic formula, which is as follows:

-* Eligible users submit a proposal, i.e. an idea for potential implementation by an Assembly.
+* Eligible users submit an idea for potential implementation by an Assembly.
 * Assembly members discuss, review, and revise the proposal on off-chain platforms including the DAO Forum.
+* The idea is finalized into a proposal which includes instructions to automatically implement the desired changes.
-* The finalized proposal is taken to a simple "Accept"/"Reject" vote, and eligible voters can cast votes (in the form of NEON tokens) for their preferred option, with 1 NEON being equivalent to one vote.
+* The proposal is taken to a simple "Accept"/"Reject" vote, and eligible voters can cast votes (in the form of NEON tokens) for their preferred option, with 1 NEON being equivalent to one vote.
 * If the proposal's "Accept" votes pass a certain threshold, the proposal is passed and is ready for implementation.
 Otherwise, the proposal fails.

-## Departments Overview
+## Focus Areas Overview

-The Neon DAO consists of three (3) Departments, each of which carries out functions in one area of focus:
+The Neon DAO consists of three (3) Focus Areas, each of which carries out functions in one area of focus:
 - Ecosystem
 - Development
 - Security

-The following is a diagram visualizing the relationships between the Neon DAO's Departments and their constituent assemblies:
+The following is a diagram visualizing the relationships between the Neon DAO's Focus Areas and their constituent Assemblies:

 ![](img/dao_organization.png)

+The parameters pertaining to the Neon DAO governance framework may be adjusted and voted on by the community.
+These parameters can be found on the Neon DAO website.

-## Ecosystem Department
+## Ecosystem Focus Area

-The Ecosystem Department is charged with the promotion of sustainable, long-term growth of the Neon ecosystem.
+The Ecosystem Focus Area is charged with the promotion of sustainable, long-term growth of the Neon ecosystem.
 As the collective owner of the Neon Treasury, its duties and responsibilties consist of distribution of funds for grants, security audits, bug bounties, and other ecosystem initiatives.

-Within the Ecosystem Department, the Ecosystem Assembly and Foundation work in collaboration to provide a frictionless experience for Ecosystem developers.
+Within the Ecosystem Focus Area, the Ecosystem Assembly and Foundation work in collaboration to provide a frictionless experience for Ecosystem developers.
 The Ecosystem Assembly provides custodial services to the Foundation: it holds tokens in the Treasury (including the NEON token itself) and distributes funds in accordance with the Assembly's decisions.
 This is done under the supervision of the Ecosystem Foundation, which assumes the role of an agent for the Ecosystem Assembly.

 ### Ecosystem Assembly